harrislabel/fti-drizzle-box/README.md

     npm install -g truffle
     npm install -g ganache-cli
     ```

+    Instead of downloading ganache-cli, you also have the option to download the [Ganache Desktop Client](https://truffleframework.com/ganache).
+This is a nice tool that allows you to run a private Ethereum test network and see all your accounts, block validations and transaction logs.

 2. Download the box.
 This also takes care of installing the necessary dependencies.
     ```javascript